BUILDING REGULATIONS - TEMPORARY ARRANGEMENTS FOR SITE INSPECTION NOTIFICATIONS

 As a result of the Government’s announcement of measures to minimise the spread of the COVID-19 Coronavirus, it has been necessary to review our current inspection arrangements for works under construction.

 You will have received your project specific inspection regime which indicates the inspection stages that you should notify us of during construction.
 Please ensure that you notify us at commencement and when all other inspection stages have been reached.
 If you need a further copy of this or more information; please contact our business support team.
 Please remember that the onus is on you and your contractor to notify us if you are unsure about any issues of compliance with the requirements of the Building Regulations.

 Guidance on site safety has been issued for all building sites.
 Please read the recent guidance on safe site operating guidelines.
 We suggest you discuss with your agent and contractor(s) their own contingency plans.
 Work should not continue where these essential health and safety measures are not in place.
 If work is continuing on site, you should ensure that you or your contractor(s) are able to keep in touch with us by phone or email and keep a record of works by digital photos as either peg or PDF files submitted by email.

-Please continue to notify us of each inspection stage by sending an email to: firstname.lastname@example.org
+Please continue to notify us of each inspection stage by submitting our on-line site inspection booking form

-Please include a phone number in the email; so that we can make contact with you about the visit.
+Please include a phone number; so that we can make contact with you about the visit.